Brute Force (musician): Early life and influences

 Stephen Friedland was born in Jersey City, New Jersey.
 He was first attracted to performing when he was only eight years old, influenced by his mother, who was an actress in several plays at the Jersey City Jewish Community Center Theater.

+Raised in Deal, New Jersey, Friedland attended Asbury Park High School, from which he graduated in 1957 and graduated from Monmouth University in 1963.

 In the early 1960s he met Billy Gussak and began working together with the veteran studio drummer.
 One song he worked on with Gussak, "My Teenage Castle" ended up on the B-side of the 1963 Peggy March single, "I Wish I Were a Princess."
 After achieving success at RCA he began to play guitar and keyboards for the Tokens.
 During that time he wrote songs for Del Shannon, the Creation, the Cyrkle, and the Chiffons.
 The Chiffons had a minor hit with "Nobody Knows What's Goin' on in My Mind But Me."
 In 1967 he left the Tokens and entered the next phase of his musical career.